Area code 284

 Area code 284 is the telephone area code in the North American Numbering Plan (NANP) for the British Virgin Islands (BVI).
-The numbering plan area (NPA) was created in a split of area code 809 on 1 October 1997, when a permissive dialing period existed until 30 September 1998.
+The numbering plan area (NPA) was created in a split of the Caribbean numbering plan area (area code 809) on 1 October 1997.
+A permissive dialing period, during which the old area code could still be dialed, ended on 30 September 1998.
+Existing central office codes and line numbers were unaffected by the change of area code.
+New exchanges established after the in-service date, were required to be dialed with the new area code.

+The digit sequence 284 spells BVI on the alphanumeric telephone keypad.

 Within the British Virgin Islands, the seven digits are dialed for local calls.
-For calls from other NANP countries to the British Virgin Islands, the dialing sequence is 1 NPA-XXX-XXXX, where 1 is the national trunk access code.
+For calls from other NANP countries to the British Virgin Islands, the dialing sequence is 1 NPA-XXX-XXXX, where 1 is the NANP trunk access code.